Modulating fans and their capacities

-The red lines gives the pressure head as a function of the air volume.
+The red lines indicates the pressure head as a function of air volume.
 One line for each different speed of the fan.
 The black lines marked "l" are the duct curves (throttle lines).
 The blue lines are the power consumption of the fan.

 Modulating the fan capacity can be done by

 - using inlet vanes dampers